Quantum eigenvalue processing: Introduction

 On the common ground where the input matrix is Hermitian, our result has thus naturally recovered the complexity of QSVT for transforming singular values, up to a polylogarithmic factor (independent of $n$).
 In particular, this implies a quantum algorithm for solving systems of linear differential equations with a strictly linear scaling in time for an average diagonalizable input, as well as a quantum algorithm for ground state preparation with a nearly optimal combined dependence on the inverse gap and inverse accuracy, which we discuss in the next subsection.

 Our QEVT algorithm is formulated as a state preparation procedure, where the goal is to create a quantum state proportional to the transformed input matrix applied to the initial state.
-However, by using the quantum linear system solver~\cite[Corollary 69]{Gilyen2018singular} in place of~\cite{Costa22}, it is fairly straightforward to derive a block encoding version of QEVT.
+However, by using the quantum linear system solver~\cite[Corollary 69]{Gilyen2018singular} in place of~\cite{Costa22,OptInit,Dalzell2024shortcut}, it is fairly straightforward to derive a block encoding version of QEVT.
 We will not use this in our paper, as the block encoding introduces additional normalization factors that ruin our (nearly) optimal results for solving differential equations and preparing ground states.
 Nevertheless, we state this block encoding algorithm as \thm{qevt_block} in \sec{transform} for completeness, in hoping that it is useful in scenarios where QEVT serves as a subroutine.

 In the actual circuit implementation of QEVT, we need to implement a shifted version of the oracle $O_{\widetilde\beta}\ket{0}=\frac{1}{\norm{\widetilde\beta}}\sum_{k=0}^{n-1}\widetilde\beta_k\ket{k}$ preparing Chebyshev expansion coefficients of the target function in superposition.
-This state can be prepared using standard circuit techniques with a gate complexity of $\mathbf{\Theta}(n)$.
+This state can be prepared using standard circuit techniques with a gate complexity of $\mathbf{\Theta}(n)$ (although no lower bound is known for this task).
 However, our truncate order $n$ in general scales polynomially with the input parameters (such as the evolution time and the inverse spectral gap), and can lead to a significant gate complexity overhead.
-We describe an alternative circuit implementation in \thm{fourier_coeff} that has cost $\mathbf{O}(\polylog(n))$, by re-expressing the Chebyshev coefficients as Fourier coefficients and performing a cyclic convolution in the frequency domain.
+We describe an alternative circuit implementation in \thm{fourier_coeff} that has gate complexity $\mathbf{O}(\polylog(n))$, by re-expressing the Chebyshev coefficients as Fourier coefficients and performing a cyclic convolution in the frequency domain.
 For presentational purpose, we defer a formal statement and proof of this result to \sec{fourier}.